JHU-PL-Lab/www-pl/ocaml/lecture.md

   - Similar to the structs of C/C++.
   - The types *must* be declared with `type`, just like OCaml variants.
   - Also like variants and tuples they can be used in pattern matches.
-  - Also also record fields are **immutable** by default, so not like Python/Javascript dictionaries
+  - Also also record fields are **immutable** by default, so not like Python/Javascript dictionaries/objects

 Example: a declaring record type to represent rational numbers